 Why Learn Mnemonica?

-Although its well known with magicians, most lay people will not know what a memorized stack is.
+Although it’s well known among magicians, most laypeople will not know what a memorized stack is.

-Also, you can know the card without it having to be seen or glimpsed.
-That can be useful if that is the type of magic you like to do.
+Also, you can know a card the spectator has taken without it having to be seen or glimpsed.
+That can be useful if that is the type of magic you like to do, such as in Mentalism tricks.
 You can also know how far down a card is in the deck for tricks such as ACAAN.

 When working with the stack as a beginner, you could choose not to do any shuffling of the cards, or you could just do some simple single cuts and still retain the order, or allow the spectator to do single cuts.
 You can also do some easier and more basic sleight of hand by doing some false cuts that would still retain the order of the deck.